 The Capitol was originally designed to be a handsome state office building.
-As the seat of state government, it is a natural setting for memorials to groups, individuals and events.
-Several monuments and memorial trees have been placed on the grounds over the decades.
-Since 2004, restoration and construction have restored the grounds, monuments, and much of the building to their original appearances.
+As the seat of state government, it is a natural setting for memorials to groups, individuals, and events.
+Several monuments and memorial trees have been placed on the grounds over the course of decades.
+Since 2004, restoration and construction have restored the grounds, monuments, and much of the building to its original appearance.

-Begin your tour at the Monument to Confederate Soldiers, marked by the yellow arrow on the map, page 5.
+Begin your tour at the Monument to Confederate Soldiers, marked by the yellow arrow on the map, page 4.